-Donors to a nonprofit organization may designate or "restrict" the use of their donations to a particular purpose or project.
+Donors to a nonprofit organization may designate—or restrict—the use of their donations to a particular purpose or project.
 An example is a gift to a special scholarship fund at a university.

-"Unrestricted" funds are donations the nonprofit may use for any purpose.
+Unrestricted funds are donations the nonprofit may use for any purpose.
 Unrestricted funds usually go toward the operating expenses of the organization or to a particular project that the nonprofit picks.

 Donors sometimes impose time-limited restrictions.
-Time-restricted means that the donation can be used for a particular purpose for a specified period, or it must support a specific program or campaign for a limited amount of time.
+Time-restricted means that the donation can be used for a particular purpose, or it must support a specific program or campaign for a limited amount of time.

 Permanently restricted funds never expire.
 Usually, this means that the charity invests the gift and then uses the interest and investment returns in perpetuity.
 Permanently restricted funds often go into an endowment that supports a particular activity or the organization in general.